memoryblock-io/memoryblock/README.md

 mblk start home --channel telegram
 ```

 Your block is now live on the channel you chose.
-Same memory, same tools — accessible from anywhere.
+Same memory, same tools, accessible from anywhere.

-## 📖 Commands
+## Commands

 Everything you can do from the terminal, you can do from chat (and soon, the web UI too):